hegdebhavya/Virtualization-Assignment-2/README.md

 ```

-  * I have modified the files /linux/arch/x86/kvm/cpuid.c and /linux/arch/x86/kvm/vmx/vmx.c to add the required variables and logic to add support for cpuid leaf nodes 0x4ffffffc and 0x4ffffffd.
+  *  Modified the files /linux/arch/x86/kvm/cpuid.c and /linux/arch/x86/kvm/vmx/vmx.c to add the required variables and logic to add support for cpuid leaf nodes 0x4ffffffc and 0x4ffffffd.
 These changes are committed to the current GitHub repository and commits can be seen [b0f1c18]

 * To test the cpuid modifications we will now install virt-manager and run a 32-bit Ubuntu Virtual
 ```